-Elder fraud is a specific type of fraud aimed at seniors.
-The most common way that seniors are targeted over the internet is through email.
+One common way that seniors are targeted over the internet is through email.
 General phishing techniques are used against a large number of email addresses with content aimed at seniors.
-Content aimed at seniors usually falls into these categories:
+This content often falls into the following categories:

 - Friendship or camaraderie